sej310/SJ-Portfolio/finalprojectsj.md

 # Part II
   # Wireframing & Story Board

 I started thinking about ways to draft the story and started at the root as to why this informtion was being collected.
-By starting with the inti
+By starting with the intial introduction as to the why, I was able to follow my stream of consciousness and articulate where my story was going.
+Listed below is the original storyboard I drew out to collect an initial sketch of where I invisioned the project.

+After layout out the initial story board, I wanted to provide some space for thought to make sure all aspects of the story or pieces I wanted to analyze was avaliable.